EliaTogni/Univault/Classes/Simulation.md

 -----
 ## Acceptance-rejection method
-Sadly, seeing the normal random value as a composition of two distribution does not help since the two are still not invertible. ==perché?==
+Sadly, seeing the normal random value as a composition of two distribution does not help since the two are still not invertible.

 Say we have a random variable $X$ that needs to be generated with probability density function $f(x)$ that is not invertible.
 Suppose we also have another random variable $Y$ with probability density function $g(y)$ that is easy to generate and it is know that $f(y)/g(y) \leq c \space\space \forall y$.